tylerwight/discord_reply_bot/README.md

 # sixty_nice_bot
-Just replices "Nice." in chat any time it sees '69'
+Just replies "Nice." in chat any time it sees '69'

 ## How to use: